Zero8-AB/z_image_editor/README.md

 - **Aspect Ratios**: Free, Square (1:1), 4:3, 16:9
 - **Visual Grid**: Rule of thirds overlay
+- **Pinch-to-Zoom**: Use pinch gestures to zoom in/out on mobile
+- **Pan**: Pan the zoomed image with drag gestures
+- **Reset Zoom**: Quickly reset to 100% zoom (button appears when zoomed)
+- **Zoom Indicator**: Shows current zoom level as percentage
 - **Reset**: Quick reset to original crop

+> **Note**: When you save the image, only the portion visible within the crop overlay will be saved, taking into account the zoom and pan position.
+The image zooms behind the overlay, allowing you to precisely select the area you want to keep.

 #### Adjust Tab